mapbox/leaflet-terminator/README.md

 ## Using it

-This is built with [browserify](http://browserify.org/).
+This is built with [rollup](http://rollupjs.org/).
 If you want a **standalone javascript file or UMD module**, download `leaflet-terminator.js`.

-If you want to use it with browserify, use npm.
+If you want to use it with modules, use npm.

 If you have a patch to contribute, change things in `index.js` or in one of the dependency files. `leaflet-terminator.js` is a built file, **do not change it:**